 Our Year of Extraordinary Support, or YES!, is the culmination of years of planning and fundraising, guided by our recent sector-wide Cultural Needs Assessment.
-The Year of Extraordinary Support is a collection of new funding initiatives, grants, and programs for cultural organizations and creative professionals across all disciplines, supported by the Palm Beach County Board of County Commissioners, Palm Beach County Tourist Development Council, the Cornelia T. Bailey Foundation, as well as other private foundations, and individual philanthropists.
-With a combined total of nearly $10.6 million in funding, the Year of Extraordinary Support is a bold new initiative for the Cultural Council to provide funding, support, visibility, and opportunity to the arts and cultural community.
+YES! is a collection of new funding initiatives, grants, and programs for cultural organizations and creative professionals across all disciplines, supported by the Palm Beach County Board of County Commissioners, Palm Beach County Tourist Development Council, the Cornelia T. Bailey Foundation, the Frederick A. DeLuca Foundation as well as other private foundations, and individual philanthropists.
+With a combined total of nearly $12.6 million in funding, the Year of Extraordinary Support is a bold new initiative for the Cultural Council to provide funding, support, visibility, and opportunity to the arts and cultural community.

 Funding for Cultural Organizations

 Arts & Cultural Education Fund

 The Arts & Cultural Education Fund will provide significant support through its new partnership with the Frederick A. DeLuca Foundation for quality arts education programs in Palm Beach County.
 Grants will range from $20,000 to $200,000 over a two-year period.
 Applications are open through February 2, 2024.
 Please visit this page for guidelines, more info, and to apply.